streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Dependency Injection/_index.md

 linkTitle: "Dependency Injection"
 weight: 4
 description: >
-  How to use dependency injection pattern in Azkarra Streams ?
+  How to use the dependency injection pattern in Azkarra Streams ?
 ---

 The dependency injection pattern is a common practice in software